hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_3/bhakti-yoga/112_the_mantra_om_word_and_wisdom.md

 ---
-title: 'THE MANTRA: OM: WORD AND WISDOM'
+title: '112 THE MANTRA: OM: WORD AND WISDOM'

 ---

 CHAPTER VII